This post may contain affiliate links. Read the full disclosure

 Valley Social is a huge venue with indoor and outdoor seating and sprawling lawns.
 They have their own Spirit Lounge where they do gin and vodka tastings, both produced onsite.
 Plus they make their own beer too.

 The food here was really good!
 We loved the beef burnt ends.
-Cooked to perfection!
-They have a great menu for sharing amongst friends or family and a little more on offer than some of the other breweries in the area.
+Cooked to perfection and highly recommended!
+They have a great menu for sharing amongst friends or family, and a little more on offer than some of the other breweries in the area.

 Their beverage menu includes their own in-house spirits and beer, as well as other local Swan Valley ciders and wines, so you’ve got everyone covered.

 There’s also a small playground for the kids, although our kids weren’t too fussed with it.
 It wasn’t a very exciting one.
-You could bring a frisbee or ball to throw on the grassy area though.
+You could bring a Frisbee or a ball to throw on the grassy area, though.
 And they give the kids an activity sheet and pencils to keep them entertained too.

 At this point in the day we realised we weren’t likely to fit any wineries into our itinerary, since there were still a few places we wanted to squeeze in.